Categories

 Now that we know the legal limit, the BAC level may vary person-to-person based on the following factors:

 • Type of drink: The alcohol content of each beverage varies.
-For example, beer may have a 5% alcohol by volume, while a glass of wine might have closer to 10% for a smaller amount.
+For example, beer may have 5% alcohol by volume, while a glass of wine might have closer to 10% for a smaller amount.
 Similarly, a drink like vodka or rum may have an even higher percentage of alcohol by volume, and how heavily it is poured can impact your BAC.

 • Body type: The body type of the person who is drinking plays a role in how many drinks will put them over the limit.
 For example, a person who weighs less than 120 pounds may be legally over the limit after 1-2 drinks, whereas a person with a larger body type can tolerate 2-3 drinks before hitting the limit.